On the Complexity of Target Set Selection in Simple Geometric Networks: Constant Thresholds

 We now establish the equivalence between the formula $\varphi$ and the constructed instance $(G,t,k)$.

-\begin{claim} If $\varphi$ is satisfiable, then $(G,t,k)$ is a~\emph{yes}-instance of \TSSshort. \end{claim} \begin{proof} Let $\varphi$ be satisfiable and let $f$ be a~satisfying assignment.
-We create a~target set $S$ as follows.
-For each variable $x_i$ we add either $T_i$ if $f(x_i)=1$ or $F_i$ if $f(x_i)=0$.
+\begin{claim} If $\varphi$ is satisfiable, then $(G,t,k)$ is a \emph{yes}-instance of \TSSshort. \end{claim} \begin{proof} Let $\varphi$ be satisfiable and let $\pi$ be a satisfying assignment for $\varphi$.
+We create a target set $S$ as follows.
+For each variable $x$ we add either $T_x$ if $\pi(x)=1$ or $F_x$ if $\pi(x) = 0$.
 Observe that $|S|=n=k$.
-It remains to show that $S$ is a~target set.
+It remains to show that $S$ is a target set.

-To see this, observe that by the properties \ref{gadget_1} and \ref{gadget_2} every $T_i$ and $F_i$ activate the corresponding $t_i$ or $f_i$ (respectively) in $4$ rounds.
-In the fifth round, all clauses become active.
-Indeed, because~$f$ is a satisfying assignment, all of them become active.
-In the sixth round, the vertices $f_i$ or $t_i$ become active.
-More precisely, if $T_i\in S$, then $f_i$ becomes active in the sixth round (and vice versa if $F_i\in S$, then $t_i$ becomes active in the sixth round).
-By the properties \ref{gadget_4} and \ref{gadget_5}, the remaining vertices of all the variable gadgets become active.
-Thus, $S$ is a target set.
-It follows that $(G,t,k)$ is a \emph{yes}-instance. \end{proof}
+To see this, observe that for any variable $x$ by the properties \ref{gadget_1} and \ref{gadget_2} from \Cref{lem:gadget_properties} $T_x$ activates $t_x^1$ and $t_x^2$ and $F_x$ activates $f_x$ in $5$ rounds.
+In the sixth round, all clauses become active.
+Indeed, because $\pi$ is a satisfying assignment, all of them become active.
+Finally, by applying the properties \ref{gadget_4} and \ref{gadget_5} from \Cref{lem:gadget_properties}, since all neighbors of $t_x^1$, $t_x^2$ and $f_x$ outside $V(x)$ are active for all $i$, all remaining vertices in all variable gadgets are eventually active.
+Thus, $S$ is a target set and $(G,t,k)$ is a \emph{yes}-instance. \end{proof}